Test in production without watermarks.

 Using the Merge Across command, each row's individually chosen cells are combined.

-Using the Merge Cells command, you can combine the selected cells into one without centering the text and without losing data.
+Using the Merge Cells command, you can combine the selected cells into one without centering the text or losing data.

 Simply pick the merged cell and click the desired alignment in the Alignment group on the Home page to change the text alignment of only the data after merging all the cells.

-There are a few things to remember when utilizing Excel's built-in functions to combine adjacent cells:
+There are a few things to remember when using Excel's built-in functions to combine adjacent cells:

 You can quickly read and change Microsoft Excel documents with the IronXL library in C#.
 Without installing Microsoft Excel or relying on Microsoft Office Interop Excel, IronXL is a standalone .NET software library that can read other spreadsheet formats.

 One of the best Excel spreadsheet libraries for C# is IronXL, which works with both .NET Framework and .NET Core.
 It supports many versions of .NET Frameworks, including Console Applications, Windows Forms, and Web Applications.
 IronXL makes it simple and quick to read Excel files with or without merged cells.
-Numerous Excel file types, including XLSX, XLS, CSV, TSV, XLST, XLSM, and others are supported.
+Numerous Excel file types are supported, including XLSX, XLS, CSV, TSV, XLST, XLSM, and others.
 Numerous procedures, including import, edit, export of data tables, export of datasets, and others, are available.
-With IronXL, you can export and save files with a variety of extensions, including XLS, CSV, TSV, JSON, and more.
+With IronXL, you can export and save files in a variety of extensions, including XLS, CSV, TSV, JSON, and more.

 You can easily read, alter, and create Excel spreadsheet files in the .NET environment with IronXL's user-friendly C# API.
 It offers full support for Azure, .NET Core, .NET Framework, Xamarin, Mobile, Linux, and macOS.